mockoon/cli/README.md

 A generic Docker image is published on the [Docker Hub Mockoon CLI repository](https://hub.docker.com/repository/docker/mockoon/cli).
 It uses `node:14-alpine` and installs the latest version of Mockoon CLI.

-All of `mockoon start` flags (`--port`, `--index`, etc.) must be provided when running the container.
+All of `mockoon-cli start` flags (`--port`, `--index`, etc.) must be provided when running the container.

-To load the Mockoon data, you can either mount a local data file and pass `mockoon start` flags at the end of the command:
+To load the Mockoon data, you can either mount a local data file and pass `mockoon-cli start` flags at the end of the command:

 `docker run -d --mount type=bind,source=/home/your-data-file.json,target=/data,readonly -p 3000:3000 mockoon/cli:latest -d data -i 0 -p 3000`

-Or directly pass a URL to the `mockoon start` command, without mounting a local data file:
+Or directly pass a URL to the `mockoon-cli start` command, without mounting a local data file:

 `docker run -d -p 3000:3000 mockoon/cli:latest -d https://raw.githubusercontent.com/mockoon/mock-samples/main/samples/generate-mock-data.json -i 0 -p 3000`

 ### Using the `dockerize` command

-You can use the [`dockerize` command](#mockoon-dockerize) to generate a new Dockerfile that will allow you to build a self-contained image.
+You can use the [`dockerize` command](#mockoon-cli-dockerize) to generate a new Dockerfile that will allow you to build a self-contained image.
 Thus, no Mockoon CLI specific parameters will be needed when running the container.

 - Run the `dockerize` command:

-  `mockoon dockerize --data ./sample-data.json --port 3000 --index 0 --output ./tmp/Dockerfile`
+  `mockoon-cli dockerize --data ./sample-data.json --port 3000 --index 0 --output ./tmp/Dockerfile`

 - navigate to the `tmp` folder, where the Dockerfile has been generated: